Girvan and Portpatrick Junction Railway: Railways towards the Port

 Now the Portpatrick Railway was opened between Castle Douglas and Stranraer on 11 March 1861.
 At Castle Douglas it made connection with other railways giving access to Dumfries and Carlisle, and therefore points in England, as well as Glasgow and Edinburgh by a roundabout route.
 The Portpatrick Railway, true to its name, had definite intentions to extend from Stranraer to Portpatrick, and did so the following year.

 Closing the gap from Girvan to Stranraer

 These developments encouraged serious consideration of a railway to Portpatrick, although the challenging terrain was a deterrent.
 However, on 13 November 1862 a prospectus was issued for the Girvan Stranraer & North of Ireland Junction Railway, which was to leave the Maybole and Girvan line 1½ miles (2 km) north of Girvan and join the Portpatrick Railway at Challoch, 10½ miles (17 km) east of Stranraer, taking an inland course between.
-This scheme did not progress further, but the Girvan & Portpatrick Junction Railway (G&PJR) obtained an authorising Act on 5 July 1865 to follow the same course as the earlier proposed line, except leaving the Maybole and Girvan line immediately north of Girvan station.
+This scheme did not progress further, but the Girvan and Portpatrick Junction Railway (G&PJR) obtained an authorising act of Parliament, the Girvan and Portpatrick Junction Railway Act 1865 (28 & 29 Vict. c. ccclviii), on 5 July 1865 to follow the same course as the earlier proposed line, except leaving the Maybole and Girvan line immediately north of Girvan station.
 Capital was to be £250,000.